 Healthcare in Sweden

 As an international student you are entitled to use the Swedish healthcare system.
-On this page you can learn how to get access to the Swedish healthcare system, and how to seek healthcare.
+Learn how to get access to the healthcare system, how to seek healthcare, and what to think about if you need to bring medication to Sweden.

 How to seek healthcare